 The spinal cord relays nerve signals between the brain and the body that control mobility, sensation, and other bodily functions.
 If the spinal cord is damaged by an injury or disease, you may suffer paralysis and loss of sensation below the injury site.
 Getting assessment, treatment, and rehabilitation after a spinal cord injury is critical.

-AlaMed Injury Clinics is a top option for spinal cord injury treatment in Birmingham.
+AlaMed Injury Clinics is a top option for spinal cord injury treatment.
 Our clinic has state-of-the-art technology and staff who have the most up-to-date knowledge in the field.
 Our clinic provides patients with the best care to help them regain as much function as possible and to empower them to lead active lives after their spinal cord injury.

 The Structure of the Spinal Cord